content-left-bg.png

 • those who are not in the labour force, education or training.

-For a detailed breakdown of the main destination categories, refer to appendix 1.
+A detailed breakdown of the main destination categories is available.

 Effects of rounding